 We handle this topic with great care, following the advice of IUCN and WWF on wildlife ethics.
 Our interest in the graceful tortoise starts with respect.
 We must never interfere with their lives or homes.

 When watching a wild animal, we stick to clear rules.
 Keep a safe distance, don’t feed them, and never touch young or nesting ones.
 These steps keep both the animal and the observer safe.
-They also show the patience we admire in the attractive turtle.
+They also show the patience we admire in the attractive tortoise.

 We look at conservation stories that show how protecting tortoises helps communities.
 In some places, saving their homes brought back native plants and better water.
 It also helped local people make a living without harming the environment.